 Protocol

 To begin, place the anesthetized rat on the surgical table [1-TXT].
 After that, use a 1-milliliter syringe with a 25-gauge needle to administer analgesia subcutaneously [2].
+Apply eye gel to the animals to prevent eyes from drying out while under anesthesia.

 WIDE: Talent places the anesthetized rat on the surgical table.
 TXT: Anesthesia: 3% Isoflurane & 1 L/min oxygen